stogacs/website/README.md

 ## Instructions

 You'll want to first clone this repository.
 You can do this with the command `git clone https://github.com/stogacs/website`.
-If using VSCode, to view the website, you could use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
+If you're using VSCode, you can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to view the site.

 ## Contributing
 All pull requests are welcome.